How and When is Autism Diagnosed?

 It goes by many names.
 ASD, Aspergers, Autistic, On the Spectrum… and the fact that this disorder has so many names is very fitting because Autism presents itself in many different ways.

 Autism spectrum disorder (ASD) is a disability in the brain’s functioning.
 It is classified as a spectrum disorder because of the wide variety of ways it presents itself.
 People diagnosed with ASD may communicate and interact with others differently.
-They also may learn differently than their peers.
-A few of the signs of someone with Autism are:
+They also may learn differently from their peers.

 - Avoiding eye contact